rotheconrad/00_GATech_6720Class_Lab05/README.md

 14. Underneath Volumes select the gears icon and click format partition.
 Choose a name for the new disk such as Lab5, for Type select the Ext4 file system, and click format
 15. If it asks you if you are sure, click format again.
 If it asks for a password, the password for the microbiomeOS is microbiome.
 15. You should now see the play symbol next to the gear icon.
 You must now click the play play button.
 This will mount the partition.
 16. Below the play button you will see a Contents label showing the path where your new disk is Mounted at.
-It should be something like /midea/microbiome/Lab5.
+It should be something like /media/microbiome/Lab5.
 This is the new folder to install and store files for Lab5.

 ## Step 00: Required tools :: Conda with Python 3.6+, IDBA-UD, and MaxBin2.

 ### Conda with Python 3.6+

-From the [mini conda website](https://docs.conda.io/en/latest/miniconda.html), select the appropriate installer and download it.
+From the [mini conda installation page](https://docs.conda.io/en/latest/miniconda.html), select the appropriate installer and download it.
 For the VM choose Linux installers Python 3.7 (most modern computers are 64-bit) and save the file.
 Open a terminal window and navigate to the Miniconda installer (try the Downloads folder).
 Once you locate the file, you can run it like so (change the file name if yours is different):

 ```bash
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-Follow the instructions and do a default installation.
-Answer yes where appropriate.
+1. Press enter and then use the spacebar to scroll through the terms.
+2. Enter yes to accept the terms.
+3. We want to install miniconda3 to our Lab5 disk.
+Input /media/microbiome/Lab5/miniconda3 and type enter.
+4. We want the installer to initialize Miniconda3 by running conda init. type yes.
+5. For changes to take effect we need to close the terminal session and open a new one.
+6. When youreopen the terminal you will (base) next to the microbiome command prompt.
+This lets us know which conda environment we are currently in.

 You can learn more about Conda environments [here](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).